Selca, Brač

 Selca is a municipality on the island of Brač in Croatia in the Split-Dalmatia County.
 It has a population of 1,804 (2011 census), 97.17% of which are Croats.
 Towns included in the municipality are: Selca, Sumartin, Povlja, Novo Selo which are home to numerous historical sites of various importance such as the Parish Church in Selca, which later came to be known as the "Cathedral of Brač", the 18th century church in Povlja, where the Charter of Povlja was found as well as the 10th century Church of Nikola located in Sumartin.

 Geography

 Selca is located on the hills of Pliša, on the east side of the Island of Brač.

 Demographics

-The town of Selca has a population of about a thousand people.
-According to the 2011 census, the whole municipality of Selca has a population of 1'804, the majority of which are Croats that make up 97.17%.
-The most practiced religion is Catholicism.